Understanding High PSA Levels: A Prostate Health Guide

 Other types of tests are necessary, besides a PSA test, to determine if a patient has cancer or not.
 Therefore, if you or your dad have high PSA levels, you shouldn't be scared because this doesn't usually translate into prostate cancer.

-Prostatitis Can Also Increase PSA Levels
+Prostatitis Can Also Cause High PSA Levels

 Prostatitis is nothing but an inflammation of the prostate tissue.
-It can happen to men of all ages and it comes with various symptoms.
+It can happen to men of all ages, and it comes with various symptoms.
 For example, patients who have prostatitis experience mild fever, difficulty urinating, or painful ejaculations.
 Feeling pressure in the rectum area is another sign of prostatitis.

 For example, they might complain of mild lower back pain, painful ejaculation, and discomfort in the pelvic area.
 In some cases, prostatitis can be asymptomatic as well.
 For many patients, prostatitis can be a chronic problem, but this is not a confirmed diagnosis for prostate cancer.